Brief · NFR-2026-05 · May 2026 Edition

 Bottom line: Sovereignty is not one cloud decision.
 It is a workload classification exercise.
 The question is not “where do we migrate?” but “which workloads need which level of protection — and what does not knowing cost us?”

-The full brief includes the complete Board Decision Matrix and PACT path logic.
-The matrix below shows the four constraint axes used to frame the SAP decision before any vendor or systems-integrator conversation begins.
+The full brief includes the complete Sovereignty Workload Matrix and TIER path logic.
+The matrix below shows the five constraint axes used to classify workloads by sovereignty exposure before provider archetype selection begins.

-In the full edition, these four axes are combined with the PACT path logic — Preserve, Accept, Convert, Transition — to produce a board-ready directional recommendation.
+In the full edition, these five constraints are combined with the TIER path logic — Tolerate, Insulate, Entrust, Repatriate — to produce a workload-by-workload provider archetype recommendation.

 What the full edition contains